davefancher/js-metaprogramming-old/README.md

 ## Reflection/Introspection

-Although code generation in JavaScript might not be terribly useful but the same cannot be said for the other two categories.
+Code generation in JavaScript might not be terribly useful but the same cannot be said for the other two categories.
 Let's begin with something else that has been around since JavaScript's earliest days: Reflection.

 Reflection, or introspection, allows us to inspect and even modify our programs as they're running!
 This can include everything from inspecting object structure to determining object types to dynamically modifying data structures.